-Sustainable bubble tea straws launch at #MadeBySFU
+Sustainable bubble tea straws launched at #MadeBySFU

-"We tried other options like metal straws, but realized that it’s uncomfortable to drink out of and leaves a metallic taste in your mouth.
-We decided that we would take on this challenge and solve both problems of the discomfort from metal straws and the poor quality from paper straws," says Jiang.
+"We tried other options like metal straws, but realized that it’s uncomfortable to drink out of, and leaves a metallic taste in your mouth," says Jiang.
+"We decided that we would take on this challenge and solve both problems: the discomfort from metal straws and the poor quality from paper straws."

-“We always look forward to this event each year.
-It’s a great opportunity to engage with the local community and acquire merchandise that tells a unique story about SFU,” says Mikhail Dzuba, Director of the SFU Spirit Shop and Document Solutions.
+“We always look forward to this event each year," says Mikhail Dzuba, director of the SFU Spirit Shop and of Document Solutions.
+"It’s a great opportunity to engage with the local community and acquire merchandise that tells a unique story about SFU.”

 The Boba.
-Co is one of five competition winners to each receive $750 purchase orders from the SFU Spirit Shop, along with 1-year Sage Accounting subscriptions.The five winning products will be featured this month in the SFU Spirit Shop, in time for Christmas sales.
+Co is one of five competition winners to each receive $750 purchase orders from the SFU Spirit Shop, along with a one-year Sage Accounting subscription.The five winning products will be featured this month in the SFU Spirit Shop in time for Christmas sales.

 “We have a diverse innovation community here at SFU, one that we are proud to celebrate and support through interdisciplinary and customized programs like #MadeBySFU,” says Janice OBriain, director of Coast Capital Savings Venture Connection, and organizing host of the competition.

-The final competition event was held at a product fair Oct.
+The final competition was held at a product fair Oct.
 17 2018 at SFU’s Surrey campus.

 FAST FACTS :

-· The competition’s SFU Innovates $500 cash prize, acknowledging scalable potential, went to Creatist Box Studios - a wearable tech design studio offering educational workshops and products for exploring and creating wearable technology focusing on skill and knowledge development in simple circuitry, soft textiles, and design thinking.
+· The competition’s SFU Innovates $500 cash prize acknowledging scalable potential went to Creatist Box Studios - a wearable tech design studio offering educational workshops and products for exploring and creating wearable technology, focusing on skill and knowledge development in simple circuitry, soft textiles, and design thinking.

 · Other showcase vendors included past #MadeBySFU winners Boues Bees and Frontrvnners.